techlore/go-incognito/Scripts/Section 5/6_ Device Separation.md

 Before clocking out, I will remind you this was a mindset lesson.
-I don’t expect everybody to buy eight different devices for different tasks; but I do expect you to start thinking about how certain aspects of your life are mixed, when it could be beneficial to separate them through a physical barrier, or a digital one using maybe something like virtual machines or separate user accounts.
+I don’t expect everybody to buy eight different devices for different tasks; but I do expect you to start thinking about how certain aspects of your life are mixed, when it could be beneficial to separate them through a physical barrier like several devices, or a digital one using maybe something like virtual machines or separate user accounts.

 To summarize compartmentalization, Create boundaries!
 Thank you for